Black and White Photography | Raleigh NC

 3. Pay Attention to Composition

-Experienced black and white photographers have trained their mind to pick up contrast and tone while blocking out the distraction of colors.
+Experienced black and white photographers have trained their minds to pick up contrast and tone while blocking out the distraction of colors.
 This “monochrome vision” is important to creating excellent black and white photos.
-Instead of focusing on colors like you would in color photography, you should focus on shapes, tones, textures, and patterns.
+Instead of focusing on colors as you would in color photography, you should focus on shapes, tones, textures, and patterns.
 Try to pre-visualize the black and white photograph that you are trying to create.

 Having a section of the photograph that is pure white and a section that is pure black will add contrast to a black and white scene.
 By adding contrast, the image will start to pop and create interest in an otherwise flat photo.
 When looking for strong blacks and whites, don’t just look at contrasting colors.
 Sometimes two different colors will appear to be similar shades of gray when converted to a black and white image.
 By looking for the true light and dark areas in a scene, you will add much more detail and composition to a flat photograph.